ropensci/cffr/tests/testthat/_snaps/cff.md

       The `path` argument of `cff()` is deprecated as of cffr 1.0.0. i Argument ignored.

-# Walk trough full lifecycle
+# cff objects survive the full write and modify lifecycle

     Code
       read